Bicycling Brittany and Normandy

 Day 5: Loop ride around the Rance Estuary

-Chances are you'll be glad to have a full day to explore Dinan and meet its residents.
-Garnished with half-timbered homes, cobbled streets, ramparts and an attractive port on the Rance River, Dinan beckons visitors to shop its local craft boutiques, art galleries, workshops and cafés.
+We'll have a guided tour of Dinan and explore its half-timbered homes, cobbled streets, ramparts and an attractive port on the Rance River, Dinan beckons visitors to shop its local craft boutiques, art galleries, workshops and cafés.
 You may wish to set out on foot, boat up the Rance Valley, or mount your bike and take a loop ride north along the Rance River estuary to Saint-Suliac and back.
-Riding from village to village, you'll see fishermen at work, children at play, and we'll recommend a local cidery at which you can stop, rest, and try the a delicious beverage made with apples, such as Chouchenn or Pommeau.
+Riding from village to village, you'll see fishermen at work, and children at play.

 Distance: 50km (35 miles).
 Meals: B